-Child care advertising seems pretty straight forward, but there are a lot of factors to consider when you are trying to market to prospect families or keep your current customers engaged in the latest news about your center.
-Coming up with new ideas for marketing strategies for childcare isn’t always easy, but we have created this cheat sheet to help you think of all the little details that make a big difference.
+Coming up with new marketing strategies for childcare isn’t always easy, but we've created this cheat sheet to help remind you of all the little details that make a big difference.

 Create a Plan for Your Marketing Email

 Don’t just jump in the car and drive.
 Map out which direction you are going.